Sphereon-Opensource/SIOP-OID4VP/README.md

     ID_TOKEN = 'id_token', // VP will be part of the id_token in the verifiable_presentations location
 }

-export interface VerifyAuthenticationRequestOpts {
+export interface VerifyAuthorizationRequestOpts {
     verification: InternalVerification | ExternalVerification;   // To use internal verification or external hosted verification nonce?: string;                                              // If provided the nonce in the request needs to match verifyCallback?: VerifyCallback                              // Callback function to verify the domain linkage credential }

-export interface AuthenticationResponsePayload extends JWTPayload {
+export interface AuthorizationResponsePayload extends JWTPayload {
     iss: ResponseIss.SELF_ISSUED_V2 | string;                      // The SIOP V2 spec mentions this is required
     sub: string;                                                   // did (or thumbprint of sub_jwk key when type is jkt) sub_jwk?: JWK;                                                  // JWK containing DID key if subtype is did, or thumbprint if it is JKT